1nuuu/ritual-chain-workshop-2/README.md

 The starter left five functions in `RitualPredict.sol` unfilled: `createMarket`, `onScheduledResolve`, `_readOracle`, `_pickExecutor`, and `_scheduleResolution`.
-I implemented all five against the design described earlier in this README:
+I implemented all five against the design described earlier in this:

 - **Block based deadlines**, not timestamps, so betting closing and the Scheduler waking the contract can never disagree.